 What is the clear aligner process?

-Let’s be honest for a second, we all want a more attractive smile.
+We all want to have a more attractive and dazzling smile.
 After all, your smile is the first thing that others notice about you.
-It comes as no surprise that straightening your teeth improves your appearance.
-Having an even smile makes you look and feel better.
-Straight teeth are easier to keep clean because they trap less food practices as compared to crooked teeth.
-This is why straight teeth are also healthier teeth!
+Straightening your smile can improve your appearance significantly.
+Having straight teeth makes you look and feel better.
+Plus, it’s easier to keep your teeth clean because straight teeth trap food as compared to crooked teeth.
+This means that straight teeth are also healthier teeth.

-The first step is to make sure that you’re actually a good candidate for wearing clear aligners.
-Difficult orthodontic misalignments, such as a crossbite or underbite, do not qualify for clear aligner treatment.
-The most complicated orthodontic movements always require braces, sometimes in conjunction with tooth extraction, palatal expansion, or even jaw surgery.
-Schedule a consultation with a local dentist orthodontist to see if you’re a candidate for clear aligner therapy or if you need to wear braces.
+To start your clear aligner program you need to make sure that you’re a good candidate for wearing clear aligners.
+Complex orthodontic conditions, such as a crossbite or underbite, do not qualify for clear aligners and require braces.
+Schedule a consultation with a local dentist or orthodontist to see if you’re a good candidate for clear aligner therapy.

 Step 2: Orthodontic treatment

-The next step is to make sure that your teeth and gums are healthy and strong enough to handle clear aligner therapy.
+The next step is to make sure that your teeth and gums are healthy enough to handle orthodontic treatment.
 Placing clear aligners on teeth with cavities or gum disease is dangerous and risky.
-You should always obtain clearance prior to starting any type of orthodontic treatment.
-This involves a thorough examination of your teeth and gums, probably a dental cleaning if you are due one, and fixing all essential underlying dental conditions.
-Once cleared, you’re set to start your clear aligner treatment immediately.
+You should always obtain clearance prior to starting any type of orthodontic program.
+This includes a thorough examination of your teeth and gums and a dental cleaning if you’re due one.
+If there are any essential underlying dental problems, you need to fix them.
+As soon as you’re cleared, you’re set to start your clear aligner treatment.

 Step 3: Dental records

-Your dentist or orthodontist must obtain necessary dental records to start your clear aligner treatment.
-The most important dental record are moldings or digital impressions of your upper and lower teeth.
-These are used to communicate your teeth shape, size, and position with the dental laboratory.
-Your dentist will either take impressions of your teeth using putty or scan your teeth using an intraoral scanner.
-Additional dental records may include photos, necessary X-rays, and bite relationship.
-Obtaining dental records is easy and quick and usually takes about half-an-hour to an hour.
+Your dentist or orthodontist must obtain your dental records to design your clear aligner program.
+The most essential dental records are moldings or digital impressions of your teeth.
+These are used to communicate your teeth shape, size, and position with the laboratory.
+Additional dental records may include photos, X-rays, or a bite relationship record.
+Obtaining dental records is simple and is usually performed on your initial visit.

-Step 4: Treatment planning your clear aligner therapy
+Step 4: Treatment planning your clear aligner program

-Once your doctor has obtained all necessary dental records, he or she will send them to the laboratory.
-The lab technician will scan these records into the computer.
-They will follow your doctor’s prescription to design a 3D animation of your projected tooth movement.
+Your doctor gathers all necessary dental records and sends them to the laboratory.
+The lab technician scans these records into the computer.
+By following your doctor’s prescription, the lab designs a 3D animation of your projected tooth movement.
 There are many factors which must be taken into consideration to give you the best end results:

-- Which teeth should be moved and which ones should (dental implants, bridges, etc.)?
+- Which teeth should be moved and which ones shouldn’t move?

-- Are there teeth that are too large and require contouring?
+- Are there any oversized teeth that require contouring?

-- Is there a tooth that needs to be rotated with additional torque?
+- Are there any teeth that need to be rotated using excessive torque?

-- Does your midline, canine, or molar teeth require correction?
+- Does your midline, canine relationship, or molar positions require any type of correction?

 Step 6: Monitoring your progress

-Simpler orthodontic treatment can be completed using at-home clear aligners, without the need to visit your dentist or orthodontist every few weeks.
+Simple orthodontic treatment can be completed using at-home clear aligners.
+For these super simple cases, it’s not necessary to visit your dentist or orthodontist every few weeks.
 However, for more complicated tooth movements you must visit your dentist or orthodontist periodically.
-This means that you need to see your dentist or orthodontist every two to eight weeks until you’re treatment is complete.
-Your doctor will perform treatments such as tooth contouring, attachment placement or bite adjustment to ensure the success of your treatment.
-They will also monitor your progress to ensure treatment is going as planned and make corrections if necessary.
+Typically, you need to visit your dentist or orthodontist every two to eight weeks, until you’re treatment is complete.
+Your doctor will perform treatments such as tooth contouring, attachment placement, or bite calibration.
+They also monitor your progress to ensure that your treatment is going as planned and make corrections when necessary.

-Straightening your smile is a delicate process and subtle details make a big difference.
-Things like establishing an accurate bite or correcting your tooth-to-tooth contact will affect the overall well-being of your mouth for the rest of your life.
 Wearing clear aligners without proper dentist supervision could mess up your bite, harm your teeth, or damage your existing dental restorations.
-Therefore it’s important to follow up with your dentist to ensure that treatment has gone according to plan.
-Occasionally, your doctor may take additional corrective measures to fix unforeseen issues.
-This may involve bite calibration, fixing certain teeth or using additional clear aligners for corrective measures.
+Be sure to follow-up with your dentist to make sure that your treatment has gone according to plan.
+Your doctor may take additional corrective measures to fix unforeseen issues.
+This involves bite calibration, additional tooth contouring, or requesting additional clear aligners for corrective measures.

-What are my options for straightening my teeth with clear aligners?
+What are my options for straightening my teeth using clear aligners?

-Clear aligners are becoming very popular.
-There are now more than a dozen different companies that can help you straighten your teeth using clear aligners.
-We categorize clear aligners as either at-home or dentist-directed programs.
-Here’s how they work:
+Clear aligners are becoming more and more popular these days.
+There are now more than a dozen different companies that can help you straighten your teeth using clear aligner technology.
+We categorize clear aligners as either at-home or dentist-supervised programs.
+Here’s how each one works:

-At-home clear aligner treatment is suitable for the simplest orthodontic movements.
-This includes closing small gaps, straightening slightly crooked teeth (1-2 millimeters of crowding), closing tiny overbites, and other very minor orthodontic tooth movements.
-Here’s a list of a few different companies that offer at-home clear aligner therapy:
+At-home clear aligner is only suitable for the simplest orthodontic conditions.
+This includes closing small gaps, straightening slightly crooked teeth, closing very small overbites, and other minor orthodontic tooth conditions.
+Here’s a list of a few different options for receiving at-home clear aligner therapy:

-More sophisticated tooth movements require dentist supervision.
-Your dentist does more than just hand you a bunch of aligners.
-They place attachments to torque stubborn teeth, perform tooth contouring to create additional room, and adjust your bite to correct any interferences.
-Dentist-delivered clear aligner treatment is suitable for more advanced orthodontic cases.
-These include teeth crowding, moderate overbites, openbites, and other moderate-to-advanced orthodontic misalignments.
-Here’s a list of a few different dentist-delivered clear aligner treatment options which you can choose from:
+Dentist-supervised clear aligner programs can fix more advanced orthodontic conditions.
+These include moderate teeth crowding, mediocre overbites, some openbites, and other moderate-to-advanced orthodontic misalignments.
+Here’s a list of a few different dentist-supervised clear aligner treatment options which you can choose from: